-The following summary table (Table 13.1) shows short-term actions and principal stakeholders related to the strategies described in this chapter.
-The list of stakeholders reflects those deemed at this time as having a major role in defining or implementing the strategies.
+The list of stakeholders in Table 13.1 reflects those deemed at this time as having a major role in defining or implementing the strategies.
 This listing of stakeholders is not intended to be exclusive; other stakeholders-for example individual consumers-are also critical to the ultimate success of each strategy.